port-labs/port-docs/docs/single-sign-on/onelogin.md

 ### Step #5: Configure OpenID Claims

-Go back to the new Port OIDC app and in the `Parameters` menu follow these steps:
+In the Port app, go to the `Parameters` menu and follow these steps:

 1. Click on the `+` button.
 2. In the form that appears, under `Field Name` write: `openid` and click `save`.